kurianbenoy/kurianbenoy-website/_posts/2020-06-01-Books_read.md

 5. The 7 habits of highly effective people - Stephen R. Covey
 6. Six days of War
 7. No Exuse guide to blogging
+8. Keralism by Santhosh George

 Books currently reading:
 - Python tricks
-- Keralism by Santhosh George
+- Approaching almost an machine learning problem(Abhishek thakur)
 - Cracking the Coding Interviews